Skip to main content

 Set budget scope

-1. From the drop-down list, select the attributions to which the new budget will be allocated.
+To set the budget scope, from the drop-down list, select the attributions to which the new budget will be allocated.

 Select budget type